normalday843812/engineering-portfolio/projects/electronics/project.md

 # Electrical Circuits

 ## Learning Objectives
-For this project, I first had to learn the principles of electronic circuits, such as Ohm's Law (V=IR).
-We also had to learn how to solder properly and troubleshoot PCBs that didn't work.
+For this project, I first had to learn the principles of electronic circuits, such as Ohm's Law (V=IR) and circuits in series vs. parallel.
+I also had to learn how to solder properly and troubleshoot PCBs that didn't work.

 ## Circuits